 Transferring to York St John University

-• Transferring credits from York St John University to another University
+- Transfer credits from York St John University to another university

 Transferring to a course at York St John University from another institution